 Having the right Ethernet switch can make your network speeds improve drastically.
 But before we get into that, let’s first understand what an Ethernet switch does.
-An Ethernet Switch is essentially an extension device which allows you to hook up more devices to your network than what your router would allow.
-Basically, it’s a clever gadget that increases the number of ports you have that you can connect your devices to.
+An Ethernet Switch is essentially an extension device that allows you to hook up more devices to your network than your router would allow.
+Basically, it’s a clever gadget that increases the number of posts you have that you can connect to your devices.

 Before you can start looking for an Ethernet switch that works for you, you should have a little background about how Ethernet switches can have an impact on speeds.